phpMussel/phpMussel/_docs/readme.en.md

 ###4B. <a name="SECTION4B"></a>CLI (COMMAND LINE INTERFACE)

 phpMussel can be run as an interactive file scanner in CLI mode under Windows-based systems.
-Refer to the "HOW TO INSTALL (FOR CLI)" section of this readme file for more details.
+Refer to the "HOW TO INSTALL (FOR CLI)" section of this README file for more details.

 For a list of available CLI commands, at the CLI prompt, type 'c', and press Enter.